TAM SAM SOM: Define Customer & Revenue Opportunities

 • SAM: estimates the subset of the market a business could potentially capture

-• SOM: estimates how much of the SAM a business can capture in the short-term
+• SOM: estimates how much of the SAM a business can capture in the short term

-Each of these components will act as a foundational building block for the rest of your business plan.
+Each of these components will act as a building block for the rest of your business plan.

 Your business plan exists as much for investors as it does for your internal organization.
 It helps persuade them that your vision and plan for execution are solid; TAM, SAM, and SOM provide the hard data to back it up.